-The Board is of the continuing belief that its members should own a significant number of shares of Unitil common stock to properly align their interests with those of our shareholders.
-All Directors must own shares of Unitil common stock in the equivalent value of three times the current annual cash retainer for Board service.
+The Board believes that its members should own a significant number of shares of Unitil common stock to properly align their interests with those of our shareholders.
+All non-employee Directors must own shares of Unitil common stock in the equivalent value of three times the current annual cash retainer for Board service.
 Shares of restricted stock and restricted stock units ("RSUs") are counted towards this total.
-The ownership requirement is calculated annually on January 1, and as of January 1, 2019, the ownership requirement was \$195,000 in value.
-All current Board members who have been previously elected by shareholders meet the stock ownership requirement.
-Any new Director who joins the Board has four years from the date of first election to the Board by shareholders to accumulate the required number of shares of common stock, which currently applies to Ms. Foster and Ms. Vogel, both of whom are standing for election at the Annual Meeting.
-Mr. Collin, also a nominee this year, has already met the ownership requirement.
-Additionally, all members of the Board are required to hold all forms of equity received as part of the annual retainer for Board service.
+The ownership requirement is calculated annually on January 1, and as of January 1, 2020, the ownership requirement is currently \$195,000 in value.
+Dr. Antonucci, Mr. Brownell, Mr. Collin, Ms. Crutchfield, Mr. Elfner, Mr. Godfrey, Mr. Green, Mr. Moulton, Mr. O'Shaughnessy and Mr. Whiteley meet the stock ownership requirement.
+Any new Director who joins the Board has four years from the date of first election to the Board by shareholders to accumulate the required number of shares of common stock, which currently applies to Mr. Brown, who is standing for election at the Annual Meeting, as well as Ms. Foster and Ms. Vogel, both of whom were elected to the Board at the 2019 Annual Meeting.
+Additionally, all members of the Board are required to hold all forms of equity received from the Company until retirement or other separation from the Company.
+For Board members, this includes all forms of equity received as part of the annual retainer for Board service.
 The Board, in its sole discretion, may approve a waiver to this policy as circumstances may warrant.
+To date, no such waivers have been proposed or approved.